-NATIONAL/ETHNIC IDENTITY: Philippines CREATIVE DIRECTOR: Eric Solano First appearance in SF EDF: 2009 Website:www.parangal.org
+DANCE ORIGIN: Philippines ARTISTIC DIRECTOR: Eric Solano First appearance in SF EDF: 2009 Website:parangal.org

-Founded in 2008, Parangal Dance Company is a Bay Area Filipino folk dance company under the leadership of Eric Espartinez Solano.
-The company’s mission is to give tribute to Philippine heritage by preserving and promoting ethnic attire, music, and dance through research, workshops, and performances.
-They aim to serve as a bridge, inspiring and connecting Filipino Americans to their roots to give them a sense of pride and identity, while educating diverse communities to foster awareness and appreciation of Philippine culture.
+Parangal Dance Company is a Philippine dance company that aspires to inspire.
+It creates awareness and advocates for Philippine indigenous people’s culture, traditions, and stories through attire, music, and dance.
+Founded in 2008, the company aims to serve as a bridge, inspiring and connecting Filipino Americans to their roots to give them a sense of pride and identity, while educating diverse communities to foster awareness and appreciation of Philippine culture.
+Eric Solano is Artistic Director and Choreographer, and Major Julian is Music Director.

 DANCE ORIGIN: Philippines GENRE: Traditional—Paracelis, Mountain Province, and Lubuagan, Kalinga, Northern Luzon TITLE:Kopyan Chi Biyeg CREATIVE DIRECTOR/CHOREOGRAPHER: Eric Solano MUSIC DIRECTOR: Major Julian DANCERS: Eden Alcomendas, Amado Rey Arcilla, June Arellano, Brian Batugo, Vanessa Gomez-Brake, Alexander Cedillo, Marissa Cruz, Marielle Cuison, Mark Diao, Jason Walse-Dominguez, Christine Joy Amagan Ferrer, Veronica Forbes, Ritchel Gazo, Victoria Hafalia, Ronald Inocencio, Gilbert Laylay, Maryjo Malabuyo, Michael Macayan, Jonathan Mercado, Stephanie Montemayor, Divina Ojascastro, Nathan Perucho, Joseph Racca, Maria Lauron-Ramos, Kim Requesto, Ophelia Nombrado Sampang, Jet Tagle, Ieda Torio, Dio-Ann Valmores, Jacoby Young, Jenny Bawer Young, Denise Wong MUSICIANS: Vanessa Gomez-Brake (solibao), Eric Dong (gansa), Ervin Lopes (gansa), Herna Cruz-Louie (gansa) Zach Raha (gansa, tongatong), Eric Solano (gansa), Denise Wong (tongatong), Bawer Young (tongatong, pateteg)